-Year Three Start Pastoral Year Prior to completion of his studies, each candidate will spend a "pastoral" year. doing work in one of the ministries of his province at Catholic Theological Union If a friar is found to be suitable and has reached the age of 24, completed his pastoral year and the fourth year of theology, the friar will profess solemn vows.
+If a friar is found to be suitable and has reached the age of 24, completed his pastoral year and the fourth year of theology, the friar will profess solemn vows.
+Year Four Studies Continue "Solemn profession is an unconditional commitment to God and the Church, to the Order and to the men and women of -Plan of Augustinian Formation

+If called to sacramental ministry in the Church, a solemnly professed friar will usually be ordained as a deacon in the beginning of his fifth year.

-Year Four Studies Continue
+Year Five Studies for

-"Solemn profession is an unconditional commitment to God and the Church, to the Order and to the men and women of

--Plan of Augustinian Formation
+Master's of Divinity

-beginning of his fifth year.
-Religious Brothers If a friar is not called to ordained ministry, he will complete his studies and serve the

-Augustinian community and its apostolates as a religious brother.
+Religious Brothers If a friar is not called to ordained ministry, he will complete his studies and serve the Augustinian community and its apostolates as a religious brother.

 CONVERSATIONS: VOCATION STORIES

 "THE AUGUSTINIAN

 WAY OF LIFE IS A

 CONSTANT SEARCH

 AND DISCOVERY OF

 OUR RELATIONSHIP

 WITH GOD THROUGH

 ONE ANOTHER."

 ROBERT P. HAGAN, O.S.A.